 Lee County Sports Development prides itself in working with some of the best organizations in the hospitality industry.
-Our primary partners are Lee County Visitor and Convention Bureau/Tourist Development Council and Lee County Parks & Recreation.
+Our primary partners are Lee County Visitor and Convention Bureau/Tourist Development Council, Lee County Economic Development and Lee County Parks & Recreation.

 The Visitor and Convention Bureau (VCB)

 The vision and mission statements of the VCB are to enhance our position as the premier tourism marketing organization, working with our partners to promote one of the world's best tourism destinations.

 The mission of Lee County Visitor & Convention Bureau, as the industry's leader, is to market the area globally, facilitate travel to Lee County for the continual benefit of its residents, the economy and the travel and tourism industry.

 In 1982, Lee County residents voted by referendum to form a tourism organization that would promote Lee County's off-season vacation assets in the United States and abroad.
 A 2 percent tax on short-term accommodations was approved to support the new Lee County Tourist Development Council (TDC) and its promotions.
 In 1988, an additional 1 percent tourist tax was levied to a total of 3 percent to support the Beach & Shoreline Capital Improvement Program.